yash093/wordpress_project/README.md

 - This command will set up a LEMP stack inside Docker containers and create a new WordPress site using the latest version.

-- For any reason if docker daemon denies permission, logout and login again then the script again.
+- For any reason if docker daemon denies permission, logout and login again then run the script again.

 - After successful creation of website it will prompt you to open example.com in browser, similar to this.